CandyOre/CS61A/README.md

 I'm here to take this course mainly for 2 reasons.

-1. Review Python 3 in a new view.
+1. Review Python 3 from a new angle.
 2. Complete SICP learning, which I gave up in last summer break.

 ### Resource